FortressOne/docker-server/README.md

 ### AWS

 - Create an IAM user with admin access
-- Run a docker create
+- Run `docker-machine create` with arguments as in the examples below, or create an EC2 instance and open up ports 27500-27505, 27510, 27600, 27601 on udp and tcp
 - Update cloudflare to point to newly created EC2 instance

 E.G. I used this for Tokyo: